Biography

 Concert and oratorio

 Penelope has appeared as soloist at the Aldeburgh, Cheltenham, Brighton and Dijon Festivals, and made her South Bank debut in the Purcell Room in Keith Burstein's 'Prayer for Peace'.
-Many and varied concert engagements have included: Beethoven's Ninth Symphony with Gianluigi Gelmetti and the Sydney Symphony Orchestra, frequent appearances in Orff's 'Carmina Burana', Mozart's Mass in C Minor, Poulenc's Gloria, Tippett's 'A Child of Our Time', Bach's St. Matthew Passion, Handel's Messiah, Haydn's Missa in Tempore Belli.
+Many and varied oratorio engagements have included: Bach's St Matthew Passion, St. John Passion, Beethoven's Ninth Symphony with Gianluigi Gelmetti and the Sydney Symphony Orchestra, frequent appearances in Orff's 'Carmina Burana', Mozart's Mass in C Minor, Poulenc's Gloria, Tippett's 'A Child of Our Time', Handel's Messiah, Haydn's Missa in Tempore Belli.

 Future plans